MODFLOW-USGS/modflow6/DEVELOPER.md

 ##### Updating Fortran definitions

 Any time a MODFLOW 6 input definition file (dfn) has been changed internal MODFLOW 6 Fortran definitions should be updated as well.
-The can be accomplished locally by running utils/idmloader/scripts/dfn2f90.py and then recompiling.
+This can be accomplished locally by running utils/idmloader/scripts/dfn2f90.py and then recompiling.
 This script will update the appropriate input package Fortran definition files if the dfn change is relevant to input processing.
+Updated definition files should accompany related dfn file changes when creating a pull request.

 ```shell
 cd utils/idmloader/scripts